djallen89/Invoicer/README.md

 # Invoicer

 Invoicer is a simple tool to construct invoices.
+Invoices are saved in JSON format.

 ## Planned Features:
 * Support for invoices billing by hour, billing by item, and a mixture of the two.
 * Create Invoices by inputting information about yourself, the client, billing rates and line items.
-* Save and open invoices using JSON
 * Export to PDF, TeX and Markdown
 * Preview invoices in PDF format
 <!--